Kong/docs.konghq.com/app/_src/gateway/reference/wasm.md

 ### Can Lua plugins and Proxy-Wasm filters be used at the same time?

+Yes.
+Keep in mind though that for request phase, Lua plugins are executed _before_ Wasm filters.

+There is one crucial side-effect of this ordering to be aware of: Filter Chain attachement is assessed during the `access` phase, _after_ Lua plugin execution.
-Yes -- Keep in mind though that Lua plugins are executed earlier in the request lifecycle, **before** Filter Chain linkage is assessed.
-So, if a Lua plugin terminates the request early during the `access` phase, no Proxy-Wasm filters will be executed.
+Therefore, if a Lua plugin terminates the request during the `access` phase (by throwing an exception or explicitly sending a response with `kong.response.exit()` or other PDK function), **no Wasm filters will be executed for the request,** including other phases (e.g. `header_filter`).

 ## Limitations and known issues